0100000101010011/jumpinchat-plus/README.md

 More Info: [Wiki](https://github.com/0100000101010011/jumpinchat-plus/wiki)

-JumpInChat Plus is a Google Chrome extension that provides more options and customizations to your jumpin.chat room for a better experience.
+JumpInChat Plus is a Google Chrome extension that provides more options and customizations for your jumpin.chat room.